 So what are the key ideas to develop long-term term motivation?
 Why algorithms and data structure are essential for a programmer?
-How it helps us to become smart problem-solvers?
+How does it help us to become smart problem-solvers?
 Let's find out the answers to these fundamental questions.
 I would like to start with a story from personal experience!

-I had never used computers before entering into the college.
+I had never used computers before entering college.
 Even I got poor grades in the course of programming during the 1st year.
 I had started talking to seniors about this failure but still did not get a clear direction.
 Somehow I had managed to persuade myself to leave the idea of a career in computer science.
-But as Steve Jobs said — we can’t connect the dots looking forward; we can only connect them looking backward.
+But as Steve Jobs said — "we can’t connect the dots looking forward; we can only connect them looking backward".

 When I was in 3rd year, one of my friends explained the recursive algorithm to print the nth Fibonacci number.
 He told me that this is a bad code because the computer would take several years to produce the output for a large value of n!!!

 I said, “Really.
 How??? ”He said, “ Time complexity of this algorithm is an exponential function of n”.
 He immediately explained the idea of time complexity and gave the proof.
 I was amazed and said - “Why did most students write this code during the 1st-year examination?”.
 He smiled and said - “ Because they had memorized it and never thought about its performance!”.
 Further, he explained to me the better solution via the bottom-up approach of dynamic programming.